MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/widget-provider-manifest.md

 ## Icon

 Required.
-Specifies an icon for the widget.
+Specifies an icon that is displayed in the attribution area of the widget.

 | Attribute | Type | Required | Description | Default value |
 |---|---|---|---|---|